Gas (musician): History

 Wolfgang Voigt began creating music under the name of Gas starting in 1995, when he released the EP Modern on the label Profan.
 However, he has regarded individual pieces created from 1989 onward as being part of the Gas project, marked by a compiled 2008 release under his real name.

 A hiatus for the Gas project started after the release of Pop in 2000, but this concluded when in 2008, Voigt's own label Kompakt re-released all four of his Gas albums, albeit with subtle changes made to the tracks, as a four-CD box set entitled Nah und Fern.
 A limited double vinyl version of the set was also released, with one track from each album per side.

-In 2016, Kompakt reissued Zauberberg, Königsforst, Oktember and Pop as a 10-LP box set called Box, again editing or expanding many of the tracks.
-Voigt has intermittently revived the project for remixes and released new Gas albums since, including Narkopop on April 21, 2017 and Rausch in 2018.
+In 2016, Kompakt reissued Zauberberg, Königsforst, Oktember, and Pop as a 10-LP box set called Box, again editing or expanding many of the tracks.

+Voigt has intermittently revived the project for remixes and released new Gas albums since, including Narkopop (2017), Rausch (2018), and Der Lange Marsch (2021).